Hazards covered by anticipation

 Anticipation partners in country

-There is great seasonal variation in temperature, with summer temperatures rising above 40°C and winter temperatures as low as -49°C at higher altitudes.
+There is great seasonal variation in temperatures, with summer temperatures rising above 40°C and winter temperatures falling as low as -49°C at higher altitudes.
 In other areas, winter temperatures are not as extreme, but can remain below freezing for weeks at a time.
-Although only seven percent of the country’s land is arable, agriculture employs one in three people and accounts for 25 percent of GDP.
-It is also highly vulnerable to the hydrometeorological hazards listed above.
+Although only 7 per cent of the country’s land is arable, agriculture employs one in three people and accounts for 25 per cent of gross domestic product.
+Agriculture is also highly vulnerable to the hydrometeorological hazards listed.

-In an average year, disasters cause approximately 35 million dollars in damages, affecting up to 200 000 people in the country.
+In an average year, disasters cause approximately 35 million US dollars in damage and affect up to 200,000 people in the country.
 Hazard events disproportionately impact vulnerable populations such as those living in poverty, those in remote areas, single-parent households, the elderly, and minorities.
 This is of particular importance because the INFORM Global Risk Index ranks Kyrgyzstan as having a high or very high vulnerability to potential hazards, coupled with very low coping capacity.
-Though Kyrgyzstan was able to reduce poverty levels from 80 percent to 30 percent, increasing extreme weather events and climate change threaten to jeopardize these advances and ‘push at-risk communities back into poverty.
+Though Kyrgyzstan has reduced poverty levels from 80 per cent to 30 per cent, increasing extreme weather events and climate change threaten to jeopardize these advances and push at-risk communities back into poverty.

-In January 2019 the Red Crescent Society of Kyrgyzstan (RCSK) with technical support of the German Red Cross (GRC) and close cooperation with the national hydrometeorological agency (Kyrgyzgydromet) and local Ministry of Emergency Situations (MoES) launched the "Forecast-based Financing (FbF)" project funded by the Deutsche Bank Stiftung (DBS).
-The project aims to reduce the humanitarian impact of heatwaves and cold waves in the country within the framework of the Forecast-based Financing (FbF) project.
+In January 2019, the Red Crescent Society of Kyrgyzstan, with technical support from the German Red Cross, and close cooperation with the national hydrometeorological agency (Kyrgyzgydromet) and the Ministry of Emergency Situations, launched a forecast-based financing project funded by the Deutsche Bank Stiftung.
+This aims to reduce the humanitarian impact of heat waves and cold waves in the country, within the framework of the forecast-based financing project.